Skip to Content

 Seymour Marine Discovery Center, Photo by Visit Santa Cruz County

-Life revolves around marine life in Santa Cruz and so do the next two things to do in Santa Cruz with kids.
-Take a deep dive into ocean research currently taking place in Santa Cruz by visiting the Seymour Marine Discovery Center.
+Life revolves around marine life in Santa Cruz, and so do the next two things to do in Santa Cruz with kids.
+Take a deep dive into ocean research in Santa Cruz by visiting the Seymour Marine Discovery Center.

-Part of the UC Santa Cruz, visitors head here to see how marine scientists work.
-They also learn more about the role scientific research plays in understanding ocean conservation.
+Part of the University of California (UC Santa Cruz), visitors head here to see how marine scientists work.
+They also learn more about scientific research’s role in understanding ocean conservation.

-Featuring state-of-the art exhibits and interactive displays, the Monterey Bay National Marine Sanctuary Exploration Center brings the bay to visitors.
+Just a short walk from the Santa Cruz Wharf, the Monterey Bay National Marine Sanctuary Exploration Center features state-of-the-art exhibits and interactive displays that make the bay accessible to visitors.
 One exhibit that really resonated with my family illustrated the human effect on the ocean.
 You will be changed by seeing what happens to a bottle dropped into the water!
 Spoiler alert: it eventually becomes an artificial reef!

 Natural Bridges State Beach